DataFire/Integrations/integrations/generated/google_genomics/README.md

 * ExternalId `object`
   * id `string`: The id used by the source of this data.
   * sourceName `string`: The name of the source of this data.

+### FailedEvent
+* FailedEvent `object`: This event is generated when the execution of a pipeline has failed.
+Note
+  * cause `string`: The human readable description of the cause of the failure.
+  * code `string` (values: OK, CANCELLED, UNKNOWN, INVALID_ARGUMENT, DEADLINE_EXCEEDED, NOT_FOUND, ALREADY_EXISTS, PERMISSION_DENIED, UNAUTHENTICATED, RESOURCE_EXHAUSTED, FAILED_PRECONDITION, ABORTED, OUT_OF_RANGE, UNIMPLEMENTED, INTERNAL, UNAVAILABLE, DATA_LOSS): The Google standard error code that best describes this failure.

 ### GetIamPolicyRequest
 * GetIamPolicyRequest `object`: Request message for `GetIamPolicy` method.